• Skip to content

 Statistics

-Find out more about how the academic year and degree courses are organised, and about learning and assessment activities you might get to grips with at Brighton.
+Find out more about how the academic year and degree courses are organised and about learning and assessment activities you might get to grips with at Brighton.
 More specific information about this course is detailed in the programme specification (linked below).
 You can find out also about the support we offer to help you adjust to university life.

 Course and module descriptions on this page were accurate when first published and are the basis of the course.
-Detailed information on any changes we make to modules and learning and assessment activities will be sent to all students by email before enrolment, so that you have all the information before you come to Brighton.
+Detailed information on any changes we make to modules and learning and assessment activities will be sent to all students by email before registration so that you have all the information before you come to Brighton.

 Discover Uni

 Discover Uni enables you to compare information when choosing a UK university course.
-All UK universities publish Discover Uni data on their website.
+All UK universities publish Discover Uni data on its website.

-Programme specification
+Course specification

-The programme specification is the approved description of each course.
-They give a detailed breakdown of the content and structure of the course, and are updated following course changes.
+Course specifications are the approved description of each course.
+They contain a breakdown of the content and structure of the course, learning outcomes and assessment.
+Course specs are updated following course changes.

-Programme specification
+Course specification

 Related courses 18 courses